x8rr/rizz/README.md

 - Did all of the CSS
 - Had the idea for light/dark mode
 - Helped with HTML
-- Has a YouTube channel which you can see right [here.](https://youtube.com/@cobblesteve.official)
 - yea :D

 ### SyntaxError52